Heat kernel estimates for pseudodifferential operators, fractional Laplacians and Dirichlet-to-Neumann operators: Kernels of heat semigroups for perturbations of fractional Laplacians and the Dirichlet-to-Neumann operator

-\demo{Proof} Here $P_{DN}$ is known to be selfadjoint nonnegative, and the semigroup has real, nonnegative kernel ([AM07], [AM12]), so that we may omit absolute values.
-The upper estimate (4.17) follows from Corollary 2.6.
-The lower estimate (4.18) follows from Theorem 4.3 since $P_{DN}$ differs from $\Delta ^{1/2}$ by a classical $\psi $do of order 0.
+\begin{proof} Here $P_{DN}$ is known to be selfadjoint nonnegative, and the semigroup has real, nonnegative kernel (\cite{AM07, AM12}), so that we may omit absolute values.
+The upper estimate \eqref{4.17} follows from Corollary 2.6.
+The lower estimate \eqref{4.18} follows from Theorem \ref{thm4.3} since $P_{DN}$ differs from $\Delta ^{1/2}$ by a classical $\psi $do of order 0. \end{proof}